AbrahamX3/hivio/README.md

 bun install
 ```

-9. Run the prebuild command to generate the EdgeDB generator and interfaces.
+9. Run the prebuild command to generate the EdgeDB queries and interfaces.

 ```bash
 bun run prebuild